 Sarepta Therapeutics, Inc. (together with its wholly-owned subsidiaries, "Sarepta" or the "Company") is a commercial-stage biopharmaceutical company focused on helping patients through the discovery and development of unique RNA-targeted therapeutics, gene therapy and other genetic therapeutic modalities for the treatment of rare diseases.
-Applying its proprietary, highly-differentiated and innovative technologies, and through collaborations with its strategic partners, the Company has developed multiple approved products for the treatment of Duchenne muscular dystrophy ("Duchenne") and is developing potential therapeutic candidates for a broad range of diseases and disorders, including Duchenne, Limb-girdle muscular dystrophies ("LGMDs") and other neuromuscular and central nervous system ("CNS") disorders.
+Applying its proprietary, highly-differentiated and innovative technologies, and through collaborations with its strategic partners, the Company has developed multiple approved products for the treatment of Duchenne muscular dystrophy ("Duchenne") and is developing potential therapeutic candidates for a broad range of diseases and disorders, including Duchenne, Limb-girdle muscular dystrophies ("LGMDs") and other neuromuscular and central nervous system disorders.

 The Company's products in the U.S., EXONDYS 51 (eteplirsen) Injection ("EXONDYS 51"), VYONDYS 53 (golodirsen) Injection ("VYONDYS 53"), AMONDYS 45 (casimersen) Injection ("AMONDYS 45") and ELEVIDYS, were granted accelerated approval by the U.S. Food and Drug Administration (the "FDA") on September 19, 2016, December 12, 2019, February 25, 2021 and June 22, 2023, respectively.
 Indicated for the treatment of Duchenne in patients who have a confirmed mutation of the dystrophin gene that is amenable to exon 51, exon 53 and exon 45 skipping, respectively, EXONDYS 51, VYONDYS 53 and AMONDYS 45 use the Company's phosphorodiamidate morpholino oligomer ("PMO") chemistry and exon-skipping technology to skip exon 51, exon 53 and exon 45 of the dystrophin gene.
 Exon skipping is intended to promote the production of an internally truncated but functional dystrophin protein.
-ELEVIDYS addresses the root genetic cause of Duchenne mutations in the dystrophin gene that result in the lack of dystrophin protein by delivering a gene that codes for a shortened form of dystrophin to muscle cells known as ELEVIDYS micro-dystrophin.
+ELEVIDYS addresses the root genetic cause of Duchenne mutations in the dystrophin gene that result in the lack of dystrophin protein by delivering a gene that codes for a shortened form of dystrophin to muscle cells known as ELEVIDYS microdystrophin.
+ELEVIDYS is approved for the treatment of ambulatory pediatric patients aged four through five years with Duchenne.
+ELEVIDYS is contraindicated in patients with any deletion in exon 8 and/or exon 9 in the Duchenne gene.

-As of September 30, 2023, the Company had approximately \$1,752.6 million of cash, cash equivalents, restricted cash and investments, consisting of \$541.9 million of cash and cash equivalents, \$1,191.6 million of short-term investments and \$19.1 million of long-term restricted cash.
+As of March 31, 2024, the Company had approximately \$1,440.3 million of cash, cash equivalents, restricted cash and investments, consisting of \$427.3 million of cash and cash equivalents, \$963.5 million of short-term investments, \$33.9 million of non-current investments and \$15.6 million of non-current restricted cash.
 The Company believes that its balance of cash, cash equivalents and investments as of the date of the issuance of this report is sufficient to fund its current operational plan for at least the next twelve months, though it may pursue additional cash resources through public or private debt and equity financings, seek funded research and development arrangements and additional government contracts and establish collaborations with or license its technology to other companies.